M-Waweru/mathnuscripts-garden/src/site/notes/Content/Essays/Product Development Frameworks.md

 Based on this [video](https://youtu.be/Id0dG1hsyQM?t=583)

 1. Financing - raising money
-2. Team - hiring
+2. Team - hiring, managing, firing
-3. Product - prototyping and building
+3. Product - prototyping, building, shipping
 4. Distribution - selling
 5. Collection - revenue

 You don't do this serially but in parallel.
+All have to be done at the same time.